dakiva/nogo/README.md

 Concepts
 ========
 * Principal - A defined user of the system who may attempt to access specific system capabilities or resources.
-* Permission - A controlled system capability or mode of access when defined for resources.
+* Permission - A controlled system capability (or mode of access when defined for resources).
-* Role - A named set of permissions used to grant a prinicipal access to a specific system capability or service.
+* Role - A named set of permissions used to grant a prinicipal access to a specific system capability/service.
 * ACE - AccessControlEntry granting a principal a specific mode of access to a resource.
 * ACL - AccessControlList A list of entries granting principals permissions to a resource.
 * SecureResource - A resource whose access is controlled by an ACL.
 SecureResources may be nested allowing for access controls to be inherited when verifying access.